PEPPER PLANTS WILL BE AVAILABLE AT THE ROADSIDE STAND MAY 2026.

 Our roadside stand is located at 123 Rock Spring Church Rd, Forest Hill MD 21050.
 Venmo, Paypal, Cash App, and Cash are accepted.

-We will be at the Havre de Grace Farmer's Market every Saturday in May and September.
-8:30am-12pm
+We will be at the Havre de Grace Farmer's Market with pepper plants every Saturday in May.
+9am-12pm

 700 Pennington Avenue